Jason Seaman, Heroic Indiana School Teacher Injured In Shooting, Proud Of Wounded 13-Year-Old

-Jason Seaman, the Noblesville, Indiana school teacher who stopped the gunman in last week’s school shooting, says he is proud of the 13-year-old girl who got shot.
+Jason Seaman, the Noblesville, Indiana, school teacher who stopped the gunman in last week’s school shooting, says he is proud of the 13-year-old girl who got shot.

 As Time reports, Seaman, 29, was shot three times last Friday when he tackled the 13-year-old boy who allegedly opened fire on Seaman’s classroom.
-Though he’s being hailed a hero by his community, during a Monday news conference he made it clear that he neither wants, nor deserves, the attention he’s been getting.
+Though he’s being hailed a hero by his community, during a Monday news conference he made it clear that he neither wants nor deserves, the attention he’s been getting.

 “As a person who isn’t looking for attention, nor entirely comfortable with the situation I’m currently in, I want to make it clear that my actions on that day, in my mind, were the only acceptable actions I could’ve done.”